Kaohsiung Incident: Background

 Tangwai leader Huang Hsin-chieh and his comrades soon petitioned the KMT government for the restoration of elections, but were rebuffed.
 On 21 January 1979, the KMT arrested Yu Teng-fa, another Tangwai leader, and his son with the intentional false accusation of propagandising for the Chinese Communist Party.
 Tangwai regarded the arrest of Yu as a signal of complete suppression and decided to make a last-ditch effort by holding radical demonstrations on the street, resulting in the escalating conflict between the conservative KMT and Tangwai.
 On 20 April, the government impeached Magistrate Hsu Hsin-liang for participating the historical first democratic rally in the Martial law period.

-In May 1979, Formosa Magazine was established by Huang Hsin-chieh with Hsu as the director aiming at consolidating tangwai membership.
+In May 1979, Formosa Magazine was established by Huang Hsin-chieh with Hsu as the director aiming at consolidating Tangwai membership.
 On 16 August 1979, the first edition was published under the title "Joint Promotion of the New Generation's Political Movements".
 The initial issue sold out all of its 25,000 copies, the second and third issues sold almost 100,000 copies, and the fourth issue sold more than 110,000.
 Nonetheless, Hsu's magistracy position was revoked by the government in 29 June, and he went exile to U.S. on 30 September.
 On 17 October 1979, a meeting of 22 Kuomintang security agencies adopted a proposal to ban the magazine after a protest from the South Korean Embassy over an article in the second issue titled "Unveil the Myth of the Korean Economic Miracle" (揭發韓國經濟奇蹟的神話).
-In November and early December, the southern command of Taiwan Garrison Command abetted 6 cases of local mafia members smashing the offices of the Formosa Magazine and Huang's residence in Taipei, Kaohsiung, and Pingtung with one employee injured by axe, allegedly by Lieutenant general Chang chi-hsiu (常持琇中將).
+In November and early December, the southern command of Taiwan Garrison Command abetted 6 cases of local mafia members smashing the offices of Formosa Magazine and Huang's residence in Taipei, Kaohsiung, and Pingtung with one employee injured by axe, allegedly by Lieutenant General Chang Chih-hsiu (常持琇中將).
 Tangwai held many public gatherings and protests, without official permission.
 The KMT response was limited, such as sending police in riot gear but not suppressing the gatherings.
 This low-level reaction gave Tangwai confidence in its own power and it stuck to the radical approach.